 Return Policy

-No returns required
+No returns required!

-Return "Super Easy" Plants
+Encourage Saving "Super Easy" Plants

 Seed quality is a concern in seed libraries.
 To ensure the quality of your stock, since most folks don't know much about seed saving, having people learn and return seeds that are "super easy" to save reliably is a great starting point.
 Some "super easy" plants are beans, peas, tomatoes, lettuce, and arugula.